UNINETTSigma2/documentation/hpc_machines/lumi.md

 ### Porting to accelerators
-Since LUMI-G is based on AMD GPU Accelerators, not all applications will be able to instantly take advantage of the additional compute.
+Since LUMI-G is based on AMD GPU Accelerators, not all applications will be able to instantly take advantage of the additional compute power.
 AI researchers using one of the larger frameworks, such as `TensorFlow` and `pyTorch`, will be able to use LUMI-G directly.

 The Metacenter is still building documentation for taking advantage of accelerator resources.
 Researchers that want to begin the transition should